-Google looks to take generative AI lead with Gemini
+Google Looks To Take Generative AI Lead With Gemini

 It is the first AI model to outperform human experts in certain benchmarks involving problem solving, math, physics, history, law, medicine and ethics, Google DeepMind vice president of product Eli Collins said during a briefing.

-A demonstration showed Gemini recognizing what it was shown, from a person acting out a "Matrix" movie scene to someone drawing a duck and then holding up a rubber duck.
+A demonstration showed Gemini recognising what it was shown, from a person acting out a "Matrix" movie scene to someone drawing a duck and then holding up a rubber duck.

 Gemini commented on what it was shown, making comparisons, drawing conclusions, and offering suggestions.